-File with the Hearings Office to challenge an administrative decision made by the City of Portland.
-Examples of the types of cases: park exclusions, private for-hire permit denial/suspension, water/sewer billing.
+File an appeal with the Hearings Office to challenge an administrative decision made by the City of Portland.
+Some examples of the types of cases include: park exclusions, private for-hire permit denial/suspension or civil penalties, and water/sewer billing.

 Full scholarships are available to Portland residents for "Portland Traffic & Transportation," a noncredit course at Portland State University sponsored by the Portland Bureau of Transportation (PBOT).

 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) issues free Block Party permits for residents to close their street for fun parties with their neighbors.

 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) issues Community Event permits to close streets, travel lanes, sidewalks, and parking spaces for events such as farmers markets, street fairs, cultural events, fundraisers and so much more!

 The Portland Bureau of Transportation (PBOT) provides four types of parking permits for people with disabilities based on their needs.
 Each type is outlined below, along with the application.
 Applicants must have a valid Americans with Disabilities Act (ADA) placard to apply.